 - 10 Places For Unstructured Play at Disneyland and California Adventure

-- Kids can ride alone at seven years old, so utilize the Single Rider as soon as they are ready
+- Kids can ride alone at seven years old, so utilize Single Rider lines as soon as they are ready

 - 5 Tips for a High Score on Buzz Lightyear Astro Blasters